simone-sanfratello/do-typescript-without-typescript/README.md

-# "Do TypeScript without TypeScript" NodeConf 2021 talk
+# "Do TypeScript without TypeScript"

-The repo contains demo code for the talk.
+The repo contains demo code of the talk.

 ---